Mesothelioma and the Law: Trust Funds, Compensation and Class Action Lawsuits

 Miskin Law has its offices in Peterborough and Whitby, in Southern Ontario.
 Whether you are in the Greater Toronto Area or anywhere else in Canada, we happily correspond by phone, letter, fax, email and home visits.
 No other lawyers in Canada have our unique expertise in mesothelioma cases and its nuances.
 Contact us for a free consultation so that we can start working to help you.

 Contact Miskin Law now at (877) 428-8000 so we can begin your free consultations.
-You can speak directly to our asbestos law clerk, Solomea, whose work is exclusively dedicated to asbestos cases, or to Murray Miskin, an experienced lawyer with years of success getting compensation in situations very similar to your own.
-Our student at law, Daniel Miskin works on asbestos product and worksite research, and our staff medical consultant Nurse Mandy Edgerton assists with diagnosis, proof and care issues.
+You can speak directly to Murray Miskin, an experienced lawyer with years of success getting compensation in situations very similar to your own.
+Our student at law, Daniel Miskin works on asbestos product and worksite research, and our Wills and Estates clerks deals with required documentation, estate issues and payments to clients.
 Our law clerk Linda who handles other personal injury cases is also assisting on asbestos client intake.
 Let our legal team help you get started today.